masjid-salah-app/masjid-salah-applications-privacy-policy/index.md

 ⸻

 5. Data Retention & Security
-	•	Attendance and login data is stored securely in Firebase.
 	•	We keep data only as long as necessary to provide our services.
 	•	We apply appropriate safeguards to prevent unauthorized access.